Wikia/guidelines/Python/CodingConventions.md

 * Use `'single quotes'` for string literals, and `"""triple double quotes"""` for docstrings.
 Double quotes are OK for something like `"don't"`.
-* If you want to document your function parameters in their docstrings, we recommend using [Sphinx style docstrings] instead of the Google style.
+* If you want to document your function parameters in their docstrings, we recommend using [Sphinx style docstrings] instead of the Google style docstrings described in the Google Python Style Guide.

 ## How to Check Your Code With `pep8` and `pylint`